dev-protocol/protocol/DEV_CHALLENGE.md

 Distribute Dev tokens as rewards for pull requests merged between July 1, 2019, and December 19, 2019.

-💡 You can also submit pull requests for this document.
+💡 You can also send pull requests for this document; this document may changes.

 ## Rules